 West Virginia Family Independence (FI) Program

 This program’s goal is to help struggling families reach stability and self-sufficiency.
-Block grants are given by the federal government and facilitated by state poverty organization.
+The federal government gives block grants and facilitated by state poverty organization.
 Grants are given to help:

 - Provide help to needy families with children